 The cocoa butter content in good quality dark chocolate gives a luxurious mouthfeel.
 Blended with cocoa powder, and the hot chocolate gains so much flavor and body.
 Last but most definitely not least, a dash of vanilla brings beautiful caramel notes into play.
 And our favorite spice, cinnamon brings it all alive!

-How to make hot chocolate from scratch?
+How to make hot chocolate from scratch

 The recipe is so simple that it doesn’t even feel like one.
 It’s the ingredients that you have to pay attention to.
-Get hold of the best quality you can, and the rest would be smooth sailing.
+Get hold of the best quality you can, and the rest will be smooth sailing.

-- Start by heating milk, chocolate, and cocoa powder in a saucepan and bring it to a simmer.
+Step 1: Start by heating milk, chocolate, and cocoa powder in a saucepan and bring it to a simmer.
 On low heat, please.

 You want the ingredients well combined.
 Since chocolate tends to stick to the pan and burn, you will have to keep stirring.
-This is essential – whisk, whisk and whisk away to dissolve the cocoa and chocolate.
+This is essential – whisk, whisk, and whisk away to dissolve the cocoa and chocolate.

-- Next, take it off the heat and add the sugar.
+Step 2: Next, take it off the heat and add the sugar.
 Do it gradually with taste tests in between because sweetness is a profoundly personal preference.

-I’ve been using raw sugar for everything lately – even teas and coffee.
+I’ve been using raw sugar for everything lately – even tea and coffee.
 But regular, white sugar will be fine here.
 Just keep in mind that the chocolate you use will have some sugar unless you are using unsweetened chocolate.
 So, you don’t want to go overboard.

 And that’s it; your hot chocolate is ready to be served.

-Tips for making hot chocolate
+Tips for making hot cocoa

 It’s in the name – the chocolate.
 That’s how you make the drink intensely creamy and rich.
 I prefer to use 70% dark chocolate because then the flavor truly shines through.
 But 50 to 55% dark chocolate will do in a pinch.